TL;DR

 Sometimes expectation gaps cannot be resolved.
 Your preceptor genuinely needs administrative support, and no amount of conversation will create the field experiences you wanted.
 The organization's work simply doesn't align with your concentration competencies.

 In these cases, you have limited options.
 You can adjust your own expectations to find value in the experience as it is.
 You can seek supplementary experiences outside your practicum to meet needs the placement doesn't address.
 Or, in extreme cases, you can work with your academic program to change placements.
+The challenge of navigating difficult conversations about problems is a professional skill that serves you well beyond your practicum.

 None of these options is ideal, but all are better than ongoing frustration with unbridgeable gaps.
 Recognizing what can't change allows you to redirect energy toward what can.